Viburnum Opulus Roseum

 • Hardiness: H6

-Viburnum Opulus Compactum, commonly known as the ‘Compact Guelder Rose’ and holder of the prestigious RHS Award of Garden Merit, is a compact, deciduous shrub.
-This plant is native to Europe and Asia and has become popular in gardens and landscapes for its attractive foliage, showy flowers, and bright red berries.
-It is a low-maintenance shrub that can grow up to 6 feet tall and wide, depending on the growing conditions.
+Viburnum Opulus Roseum, also known as ‘Red Guelder Rose’, is a large, deciduous shrub that has become popular in gardens and landscapes for its stunning foliage and attractive flowers.
+It is a low-maintenance shrub that can grow up to 4 metres tall and wide, depending on the growing conditions.

-How to care for your Viburnum Opulus Compactum
+How to care for your Viburnum Opulus Roseum

 • Soil: Prefers well-drained soil with a neutral to slightly acidic pH.
 The soil should be kept consistently moist but not waterlogged.
 Adding organic matter like compost to the soil can help improve drainage and fertility.